ibarramiguel119/nxp-simtemp/docs/AI_NOTES.md

 ### Add functionality using a timer
 Add functionality using a timer/hrtimer/workqueue to generate periodic samples.
 Currently, the sample is only generated on demand (via read()), not every N ms.

+### add sopport for poll()`/`epoll()
+In the context of a Linux kernel module named 'simtemp' that uses a misc device and an internal ring buffer (already implemented), generate the C code necessary to add support for asynchronous notification using poll/epoll.

 ## Validation of results